Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 High availability

-Question 19

-A developer deployed an application that consisted of 1 Lambda function, a DynamoDB table, and a firewall using Web Application Firewall (WAF) via the AWS Command Line Interface (CLI).
+_Q19: A developer deployed an application that consisted of 1 Lambda function, a DynamoDB table, and a firewall using Web Application Firewall (WAF) via the AWS Command Line Interface (CLI).
 When attempting to access the application's resources via the AWS Management Console, the developer cannot find the Lambda function or DynamoDB table.
-What could be the problem?
+What could be the problem?_

-The developer is probably in a different Region from where the resources were initially deployed.
+**The developer is probably in a different Region from where the resources were initially deployed.**

-Question 20
+> Resources that aren't global are typically deployed to a specific Region.
+Since Regions are isolated and resources aren't automatically replicated across them, the developer needs to switch to the correct Region in order to find the resources.

-_Which type of Elastic Load Balancer is recommended for flexible application management and supports HTTP and HTTPS/2 traffic?_
+_Q20: Which type of Elastic Load Balancer is recommended for flexible application management and supports HTTP and HTTPS/2 traffic?_

 **Application Load Balancer**

-Question 21
+> Application Load Balancer is best suited for load balancing of HTTP and HTTPS (HTTPS/2) traffic and provides advanced request routing targeted at the delivery of modern application architectures, including microservices and containers.
+Operating at the individual request level (Layer 7), Application Load Balancer routes traffic to targets within Amazon Virtual Private Cloud (Amazon VPC) based on the content of the request.

-Your company is moving to the AWS Cloud and is reviewing the shared responsibility model.
-Which item is entirely the responsibility of AWS?
+_Q21: Your company is moving to the AWS Cloud and is reviewing the shared responsibility model.
+Which item is entirely the responsibility of AWS?_

-Physical and environmental controls
+**Physical and environmental controls**

+> AWS is responsible for protecting the physical infrastructure and environmental controls that run all of the services offered in the AWS Cloud.
+This infrastructure is composed of the hardware, software, networking, and facilities that run AWS Cloud services

 Question 22